mike-huls/mike-huls/README.md

 <br>
 <br>
 I believe that the vast amount of data that's available nowadays is of invaluable importance to decision-making.
-These can concern a multi million investment, what shows you get recommended on Netflix or where to best buy those plane-tickets; data can improve decisions in virtually all facets of life.
+Whether the decision concern a multi million investment, what shows you get recommended on Netflix or where to best buy those plane-tickets; data can improve decisions in virtually all facets of life.

 Data without a goal, however, is like a jerrycan of gasoline.
 It can help you do many things